 You accidentally clicked on a spam link.
 What do you do?

-Spam links come from those pesky ads that pop up on some websites or in emails.
+Spam links come from ads that pop up on a webpage or in emails sent to you.
 Clicking on them can install malware like viruses, spyware or ransomware on your device.
 Depending on the type of malware downloaded, your computer can become unstable and crash; it can encrypt your important documents and hold them for ransom (you won’t be able to open them unless you pay up); or worse, make your bank accounts and emails vulnerable.
 This happens when the malware records the keys you type on your keyboard (like when you’re typing your passwords) and sends it to a hacker.
 If you mistakenly clicked on a spam link and suspect that your computer is infected, you should:

 - Disconnect your device – Take off your device immediately from all sources of internet.
 This prevents any potential malware from spreading to other devices that are connected to the network.

 - Backup your files – When recovering from any cyber-attack, data may be erased or corrupted.
-Better to be safe than sorry!
 Save your essential files in an external drive before attempting to repair your computer.
-Remember that photos or videos would need bigger storage space.
-Look for flash drives that have terrabytes in storage space.
+Remember that photos or videos would need a bigger storage space.
+Look for flash drives that have terabytes in storage space.

 - Scan your system – Use antivirus software to run a full scan on your computer.
 Do it offline.
 Follow the instructions on the screen to quarantine or remove malware.
-If you don’t have an antivirus program, use Windows Defender (assuming that your computer runs on the Windows operating system) or free ones online like Avast or Kaspersky.
-But remember that you have to download them from a different device and then install it to the affected computer.
-Consider investing on a paid antivirus program going forward.
-Paid antivirus programs offer more layers of protection and can keep new malware at bay.
+If you don’t have an antivirus program, use Windows Defender (assuming that your computer runs on the Windows operating system) or get free ones online like Avast or Kaspersky.
+Remember that you have to download them from a different device and then install it to the affected computer.
+Consider buying antivirus program going forward.
+These programs offer more layers of protection and can keep new malware at bay.